Privacy Notice

 9.3 Any retention of personal data will be carried out in compliance with legal, professional body, and regulatory obligations.
 These data retention periods are subject to change, due to any revisions of associated legislation, regulations, or requirements.

 9.4 CSRB Limited acknowledges that UK privacy legislation does not determine how long personal data needs to be kept.
-This is up to the data controller to determine and document accordingly at the earliest possible opportunity.
+This is up to the Data Controller to determine and document accordingly at the earliest possible opportunity.

 9.6 CSRB Limited periodically reviews the personal data we hold, and erases or anonymises it, when we no longer need to process it for the original purpose.